C++ Auto - Automatic Type Deduction

 }

-We're calling the add function with two integers, so x and y in that function will be integers.
+We're calling the Add function with two integers, so x and y in that function will have the int type.

-Then, we are returning the result of summing two integers, therefore the return type of Add will be deduced to be an integer.
+Then, we return the result of summing two int objects, therefore the return type of Add will also be deduced to be an int.

 Qualifiers: auto Pointers, auto References